abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

         run: task deps
 ```

-After this step we run steps `lint`, `fmt`, `outdated`, `tests` in parallel
-with using cache of Clojure deps from previous step.
-All commands are described
+After this step, we run the steps `lint`, `fmt`, `outdated`, and `tests` in parallel, using the cache of Clojure dependencies from the previous step.
+All commands are described in `Taskfile.yaml`:
-in Taskfile.yaml:

 _Taskfile.yaml_
 ```yaml